The Sad Irony of Trump’s Presidential Response to Hurricane Harvey

 Trump’s plan?
 Undo whatever Obama did, including a policy mandate to improve infrastructure resilience in high-risk flood plains.

-The Trump administration believes it best to rebuild infrastructure destroyed in Harvey-like storms just “as it was before.”
+The Trump administration believes it best to rebuild infrastructure destroyed in generic-clomid Harvey-like storms just “as it was before.”
 Like it will never be again.

 If not now, then when?